Use an IRC client to connect to irc.libera.chat and join the #nim channel. You can also view the IRC Logs.

 By far the quickest and easiest way to get involved in our community is by joining one of our chat rooms.

-Our official chat room is the #nim channel on irc.freenode.net.
+Our official chat room is the #nim channel on irc.libera.chat.
 You can access it in multiple ways:

-# Use an IRC client to connect to irc.freenode.net and join the #nim channel
+# Use an IRC client to connect to irc.libera.chat and join the #nim channel.
+You can also view the IRC Logs.

-Join the Gitter chat room, which relays messages both ways between IRC and Gitter, by clicking here.
+Join the Gitter chat room, which relays messages both ways between Matrix and Gitter, by clicking here.

 You can join this chat room to ask a quick question, or engage in a discussion about features and projects that interest you.
 For formal feature requests and issue reporting consult the Issues and RFCs section.

-Be aware that all messages in Gitter and IRC are logged.
+Be aware that all messages in Gitter, Discord, Matrix and IRC are logged.
 You can access the IRC logs of the #nim channel here.

 The #nim channel is primarily for on-topic discussion.
-There is also a semi-official #nim-offtopic channel for off-topic discussion.
+There is also an official #nim-offtopic channel for off-topic discussion.

 This is a good place for long questions or to gauge the community’s interest on specific topics such as new features.